Awilix: Temples of Awilix

 In Qʼumarkaj the temple of Awilix faced the temple of Tohil across a small plaza.
 It was on the east side of the plaza with a stairway giving access from the west.
 Investigations at the temple have revealed that eagle imagery was predominant.
 The high priest of Awilix was chosen from the Nijaʼibʼ lineage and was called the Ajaw Awilix.

 According to a drawing made by Rivera y Maestre in the early 19th century, the temple of Awilix was not as tall as the temple of Tohil.
 This structure was apparently the second most important temple in Qʼumarkaj.
 Originally this temple was formed of a large rectangular platform supporting a smaller platform and a temple structure on the east side.
 A wide stairway climbed the west side of the temple, it was flanked on the lower level by two large talud-tablero panels.
 The exterior stonework of the building has been completely stripped away.
 There were four principal phases of construction and there is evidence that the temple had been repaired various times prior to the Spanish conquest.
 The floor under the third phase of construction had been painted dark green.
 Archaeological investigations found fragments of incense burners underneath the first building phase.

 The temple is similar in form to a temple mound on the west side of the first plaza in Iximche, the postclassic capital of the Kaqchikel Maya.

 Structure 4 at Zaculeu, the capital of the Mam Maya, is a temple-palace combination situated on the southeast side of one of the main plazas and was likely to have been a temple of Awilix.
 This temple-palace is Kʼicheʼ in style and has been identified with the Nijaʼibʼ lineage of the Kʼicheʼ, being very similar to the Temple of Awilix at Qʼumarkaj.
 The structure consists of a central pyramidal base flanked by two attached range structures.
 The pyramidal base is topped by a shrine containing three rooms, the final room of the three is circular.
 The temple has three steep stairways flanked by balustrades.
 The main stairway ascends directly from the plaza, those on either side are perpendicular to the main stairway.
 The balustrade of each stairway terminates at the top in a vertical panel.
 The temple facade is in good condition although the roof of the temple is missing.
 The range structures are unequal in size and each contains a single long room atop a low platform.
 The facade of each of these rooms once possessed a row of columns although only stumps remain in situ.

 Modern worship

 The modern descendants of the Nijaʼibʼ in Momostenango revere rival syncretised forms of the goddess, who are said to be the lovers of the town's patron saint Santiago (St. James).

 In popular culture

-Awilix is featured as an assassin of the Maya pantheon in Smite.
-She is one of two Maya goddesses in the game.
+Awilix is featured as an assassin of the Maya pantheon in the video game Smite.
+She is one of multiple Maya goddesses in the game.